augustebaum/RL-hospital/README.md

 A patient with need *n* has to be seen by a doctor of type *n* or above.
 For example, a patient with need 0 can be treated by any doctor, but a patient with need 2 can't be treated by a doctor of type 0 or of type 1, and will be sent away *but only once the patient has gone through the queue*.

-### Files
-- `hospital.py` defines the `Hospital` class along with the methods necessary to simulate the passage of time in a hospital instance (including the reward system necessary for learning a policy).
-- `learning.py` defines all methods pertaining to learning a policy: featurisations, learning algorithms, visualisation of policies.
-- `simulation.py` contains various experiments, i.e. comparisons of learned policies in different situations, having only changed a few parameters.

-## TODO
-### On hold
-- Look for different q-function approximations (RBFs?
-Monomials)?
-(Todor)
-### Current
-- Better document the code
-  - Format the code to make it readable and concise
-  - Clearly divy up the experiments into folders -- include data files for long experiments (that way the experiment files can be run in short time, but the results in the report can still be visualised using the code)
-- Experiments

-## Report Plan
-1. Intro:
-- Background
-- Describe the system
-- Discuss details (e.g. when the rewards are applied)
-- Introduce research (which algorithms, which experiments, what was compared)
-- Introduce challenges (rewards given at the end)
-2. Results
-- Experiment 1: (Todor)
-  - Fixed reward system
-  - Compare featurisations:
-    - One non-one-hot
-    - `feature_7`
-    - Another one-hot
-- Experiment 2: (Auguste)
-  - 4 doctor types
-  - Change efficiency of most skilled doctor
-  - Plot something vs. efficiency
-- Experiment 3: (Isabel and Yongxin)
-  - Fixed system
-  - Fixed featurisation
-  - Change reward system
-3. Discussion
-- Which featurisations do best;
-  - Adapt it to the rewards system (e.g. if part of the reward depends on patient waits then you should include info about those in the featurisation)
-- Which algorithms do best? -> ql seems faster? (to test)
-- In what situations we can expect to find the optimal policy
-- What challenges were there?
-How did we solve/not solve them?
-- Global comparison/applicability
-4. Conclusion/Opening
-- How did it go compared to expectations?
-- What could be done better?
-  - Further function approximation?
-(RBFs, monomials)
-  - "Marking scheme" (dividing reward into several parts)